anirudhgad/MovieReco/README.md

 A typical conversation with the Alexa interface might look like this:

-> Alexa
+User: Alexa, give me a movie recommendation

-> Would you like to narrow your recommendation down by genre, director, or actor?
+Alexa: Would you like to narrow your recommendation down by genre, director, or actor?

-> Genre
+User: Genre

-> What genre/genres would you like?
+Alexa: What genre/genres would you like?

-> Recommend a horror and thriller movie with a rating of 8 and above
+User: Recommend a horror and thriller movie with a rating of 8 and above

 ## Dataset
 The final dataset is a combination of the [iMDB] (https://datasets.imdbws.com/) and [Netflix dataset] (https://www.kaggle.com/netflix-inc/netflix-prize-data?select=README)